This keto maple pecan cheesecake is perfect for fall since since it's smooth and creamy with sweet maple undertones and a crunchy pecan crust.

 Instructions

-- Make the crust: Preheat oven to 300 degrees.
-Grease sides and bottom of 8-inch springform pan (9-inch is fine too) with butter.
+- Make the crust: Preheat oven to 300 degrees F. Grease sides and bottom of 8-inch springform pan (9-inch is fine too) with butter.
 In a food processor, pulse pecans to a fine grind.
 Add softened butter, sweetener and pinch of salt (optional) and pulse until well combined.
 Press pecan mixture into bottom of springform pan until evenly spread.
 Prick crust with a fork.
 Bake until crust is lightly toasted, about 10 minutes or more.
 Remove from oven and let crust cool to room temperature.
 After pan cools, cut 2 large pieces of aluminum foil that are several inches longer than the diameter of the pan.
 Stack the two foil pieces perpendicularly.
 Place springform pan in the middle of foil pieces and wrap the foil up the edges of pan (to prevent water from seeping in pan during water bath).
+Wrap well with several more layers of foil or else the water will seep into pan.

 Leave a Comment